microsoft/typechat.net/README.md

 TypeChat.NET is an experimental project from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
 TypeChat.NET brings the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET.

-TypeChat.NET helps you build natural language interfaces with LLMs using strong types and type-safe programs.
+TypeChat.NET helps you build natural language interfaces with LLMs using strong validated types and type-safe programs.

         // Translates user intent into strongly typed Calendar Actions var translator = new JsonTranslator<CalendarActions>(